BigSamu/Restaurant_Order_System/README.md

 # Restaurant Order System

-A demo of a restaurant order system,
+A simple microservice application for a restaurant management system.
+Implemented with React, Vite, Express, Docker, RabbitMQ and SocketIO.

 Demo available in following [link](http://15.229.232.201/)